Ready in minutes, this cinnamon roll French toast casserole is what everyone wants to wake up to!

 - 2 teaspoon ground cinnamon

-Melt stick of butter and pour it into the bottom of a 9 x 13 baking dish.
+- Melt butter and pour it into the bottom of a 9 x 13 inch baking dish.

-In medium sized mixing bowl, beat eggs until blended.
+- In medium mixing bowl, beat eggs until blended.
 Add creamer, vanilla, and cinnamon.
 Blend and pour over cinnamon rolls.
 Sprinkle with pecans.

 This recipe was adapted from Oh My Sugar High